KabriAcid/dataspeed/to-do.md

 - User's account setting failure.✔️
 - Forgot PIN functionality.
 - In transactions page use the icon of the service provider instead.
+- Sanitize inputs when using quick amount buttons.

 --- FEATURES ---